Key questions from the GoodData e-commerce webinar

 If you didn’t already know, we held a webinar last month, digging deep into the power of business intelligence and data analytics, specifically for the e-commerce market.
-If you missed it, or want to dig deeper into the details, you can watch a recording of the full webinar here.

 One key area of our webinars that always brings great insights and helps explore specific topics in more depth, are your questions.
 Here’s a list of the top e-commerce related questions you asked and we answered.